Liquidity Crisis

 Real-World Example: The 2008 Crisis

-In September 2008, after Lehman Brothers failed, the Money Market Fund "Reserve Primary Fund" broke the buck (value fell below $1).
+In September 2008, after Lehman Brothers failed, the "Reserve Primary Fund"—the oldest money market fund in the U.S.—faced a massive run and "Broke the Buck" (its share value fell below $1).

 The Role of Central Banks

-In a liquidity crisis, the Central Bank acts as the "Lender of Last Resort." * **Discount Window:** The Fed lends directly to banks against collateral when no one else will. * **Quantitative Easing (QE):** The Fed buys bonds from the market, injecting cash into the system. * **Swap Lines:** Central banks lend dollars to other countries to keep global trade flowing.
-The goal is to flood the engine with oil so the gears start turning again.
+In a liquidity crisis, the Central Bank acts as the "Lender of Last Resort," a concept first popularized by Walter Bagehot in the 19th century. * Discount Window: The Fed lends directly to banks against high-quality collateral when no private lender will touch them. * Quantitative Easing (QE): The Fed buys bonds and other assets directly from the market, injecting fresh cash into the financial system to lower interest rates and encourage lending. * Central Bank Swap Lines: The Fed lends U.S. dollars to other central banks (like the ECB or BoJ) to ensure that global trade and dollar-denominated debts can still be settled.
+The ultimate goal of these interventions is to "Flood the Engine with Oil" so that the gears of the economy start turning again, allowing confidence to return and private lenders to step back into the market.

 FAQs